rocket-pool/RPIPs/RPIPs/rpip-pdao_params.md

 2. Increased security risk from slashing and abandonment of such validators.
 3. 100% LTV, which is risky for all aspects of protocol security.

-Likelihood Explanation: Medium, because pDAO has a malicious incentive to reduce this value so that their nodes can stake beyond two validators with less than 4 ETH bond, even 0 ETH, which allows them to stake entirely with borrowed ETH from protocol user deposit pool
+Likelihood Explanation: Medium, because pDAO has a malicious incentive to reduce this value so that their nodes can stake beyond two validators with less than 4 ETH bond, even 0 ETH, which allows them to stake entirely with borrowed ETH from protocol user deposit pool.

-### node.unstaking.period and node.withdrawal.cooldown
+### `node.unstaking.period` and `node.withdrawal.cooldown`

-The implementation initializes node.unstaking.period to 28 days.
+The implementation initializes `node.unstaking.period` to 28 days.
 However, the specification is missing guardrails, which allows pDAO to indefinitely block staked RPL withdrawal by setting it to an arbitrarily high value or allow immediate withdrawals by setting it to zero.
-### upgradeveto.quorum and upgrade.delay
+### `upgradeveto.quorum` and `upgrade.delay`

-Protocol upgrade settings upgradeveto.quorum and upgrade.delay are specified in RPIP-60 to be 33 percent and 1 week respectively.
+Protocol upgrade settings `upgradeveto.quorum` and `upgrade.delay` are specified in RPIP-60 to be 33 percent and 1 week respectively.
 However, there are no specified guardrails.

 This allows a compromised pDAO governance to change them arbitrarily, which will affect protocol upgrades.
 Example scenarios:
-1. If oDAO proposes a protocol upgrade that is considered by pDAO to be not in their favor (e.g. reduced reward share, greater bonding requirement etc.) then pDAO can simply increase upgrade.delay to an arbitrarily large value such that the upgrade proposal never succeeds and is perpetually stuck in UpgradeProposalState.Pending state. pDAO can thus stall an upgrade without having to install a compromised Security Council to veto it.
+1. If oDAO proposes a protocol upgrade that is considered by pDAO to be not in their favor (e.g. reduced reward share, greater bonding requirement etc.) then pDAO can simply increase `upgrade.delay` to an arbitrarily large value such that the upgrade proposal never succeeds and is perpetually stuck in `UpgradeProposalState.Pending` state. pDAO can thus stall an upgrade without having to install a compromised Security Council to veto it.
-2. PDAO can also reduce upgrade.delay to zero allowing malicious oDAO upgrades to be executed immediately without a window of opportunity for Security Council to veto it.
+2. PDAO can also reduce `upgrade.delay` to zero allowing malicious oDAO upgrades to be executed immediately without a window of opportunity for Security Council to veto it.

-## Proposed Changes

-- `megapool.time.before.dissolve`: upper guardrail is way too low (we had to apply a manual hotfix to set it to 6 month on mainnet).
-Probably not necessary at all
-- `maximum.megapool.eth.penalty`: does upper guardrail give enough room?
-- `notify.threshold`: the Cantina argument justifies a lower guardrail, which already existed, and doesn't justify an upper guardrail at all
-- `network.reth.collateral.target`: Impact of extremely high values is incremental and can be addressed.
-The guardrail does nothing.
-- `reduced.bond`: Upper guardrail based on base.bond.array instead of fixed value.
-- `upgradeveto.quorum` and `upgrade.delay`: Cantina justification makes no sense. pDAO stopping oDAO from doing a protocol upgrade against their will is not a bug, oDAO has no active governance role.
-Same goes for security council.
-Unclear if timing actually works here.
-- `rpl.inflation.interval.rate`: with current guardrail, inflation can go to 3865% annual in a single step and is unlimited with multiple steps.
-Add fixed guardrail to 1000611539109222917 to limit inflation in a meaningful way (max 25% yearly).
-- `proposal.quorum` and `proposal.veto.quorum`: reduce lower guardrail to 10%.
-Current setting is at the lower guardrail, leaving no room to lower if governance participation requires it.
-- `proposal.quorum`: reduce upper guardrail to 30%.
-Accidentally setting to a too high value leads to a broken state: A vote to change it again will require the high quorum that may be impossible to meet, preventing any future pDAO parameter changes until a fix involving a smart contract upgrade.
 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).